lazybark/go-tls-server/README.md

 * DropOldStats (bool) - make **Client** to set all sent/recieved bytes & errors to zero before opening new connection

 ### Control connections
-Server manages connections by deleting old & inactive from connPool.
-So when you use similar connection pool in your project (to store client-related data), you might need to check if the connection is still active.
-Server stores pointers and deletes them after some period of time, but if your app stores pointers to server connections, then you will not notice the fact that connection was removed from server.
+**Server** manages connections by deleting old & inactive from connPool.
+So when you use similar connection pool in your project (to store client-related data), you might need to check if the connection is still active. **Server** stores pointers and deletes them after some period of time, but if your app stores pointers to **Server** connections, then you will not notice the fact that connection was removed from **Server**.
 It will still be accessible and if it has been closed, you will encounter an error when trying write/read.
 The best way to check if connection is still usable is to call Connection.Closed().

 **Client** connection is closed by calling Client.Close() or by sending 'true' into Client.ClientDoneChan.
 Second method will trigger Client.Close() from **Client's** internal admin routine.
 This method exists for flexibility of external apps that will use **Client**.